jearlcalkins/con-ping/README.md

 1. The first IP block starts at 192.168.0.0
 2. A cidr number e.g. 24 will ping 256 IPs, starting with the above IP block

-These variables will ping the entire 192.168.0.0/24 network

 ```
 python bigping.py 192.168.0.1 24
 ```

-Because of the ping 0x80 blocksize, the application will start with 192.168.0.0 base address and ping two blocks; the application will ping 192.168.0.0 thru 192.168.0.255
+Because of the hardcoded 0x80 (128) blocksize, the application will start with 192.168.0.0 base address and ping two blocks; the application will ping 192.168.0.0 thru 192.168.0.255

-The results will leave you a logfile with the name 192.168.0.0-24-1590597359.txt This results snippet is a ping results from another base IP address:
+The application results will leave you a logfile with the name 192.168.0.0-24-1590597359.txt This results snippet is a ping results from another base IP address:
 ```
 ...